hacdias/hacdias.com/content/posts/2024/02/01/recently/index.md

 ---
-title: "Recently in January '24"
+title: Recently in January '24
 date: 2024-02-01T09:53:09+01:00
 categories:
   - articles
 tags:
   - now
 ---

 January was a very busy month, which I did not really expect.
 More importantly, it's already *gone*.
 One twelfth of the year has already passed.
 How crazy is that?
 Let's quickly dive into the latest events.